fau-klue/empirist-lemmatization/README.md

-# EmpiriST-lemmatization 2019: Shared task for the lemmatization of German web and social media texts #
+# EmpiriST-lemmatization 2019: Shared task on the lemmatization of German web and social media texts #

 ## Data ##